devDucks/astroarch/README.md

 # Reporting issues
 AstroArch is actually in a stable state, however, should you find any issue please report them here https://github.com/MattBlack85/astroarch/issues this will help me tracking them and ship a fix for them

+# Tips

+- If you restart AstroArch-onboarding, it will not retain your configuration except for the locale settings (language, location, and keyboard).
+You must  make your choices again, otherwise it will use the default configuration
+- If you are not comfortable with command lines for the “Useful commands” section, use <mark>AstroArch Tweak Tool</mark>
+- If you need help from someone else, simply install the <mark>RustDesk</mark> software.
+This will allow the other person who has the same software with the ID and one-time password you provide to connect to your Raspberry Pi (easy and secure)
+- The <mark>xgps</mark> software in the Applications panel under “Utilities” allows you to view information from your GPS device

 # Quick video intro to AstroArch